loot/loot.github.io/Member-Responsibilities.md

 For the game(s) which masterlist(s) you maintain:

 * Consider and make any changes suggested on the forum thread or by PM (discuss the changes first if you think it is warranted).
 * Create a new thread whenever the current one reaches its 200 post limit.
+See [[Thread Management|Thread-Management]] for instructions.

 ### Admins